NetworkCurator/NetworkCurator.github.io/user/admin.md

  - The simplest way is 'From scratch'.
 This procedure creates a blank network without any ontology or graph structure.
 Just enter a network name, network title, and brief description in the form and submit the form.

  - The second procedure is 'From file'.
-This can be useful to create a filled network in one step.
-Select the file containing the network definition and submit the form.
+Use this approach to create a new network and at once define several network details.
+Just select the file containing the network definition and submit the form.

-In both procedures, the new network will become immediately active and should appear on the administrator's front page (upon refresh).
-The new network, however, will not be visible or accessible to any of the other registered user or site visitors.
+In both approaches, the new network becomes immediately active and should appear on the administrator's front page upon refresh.
+The new network, however, is not be visible or accessible to any of the other registered user or site visitors.
 To change the visibility, you must edit the network [permissions](permissions.html).